-The National Policy Statement on Urban Development 2020 (NPS-UD, see Appendix 1) requires tier 1 local authorities, every three years, to provide at least sufficient development capacity in their region or district to meet expected demand for housing: (a) in existing and new urban areas; (b) for both standalone and attached dwellings; and (c) in the short, medium and long term.
-The relevant sections of the NPS-UD are found in Appendix 1.
+The National Policy Statement on Urban Development 2020 (NPS-UD) requires tier 1 local authorities, every three years, to provide at least sufficient development capacity in their region or district to meet expected demand for housing: (a) in existing and new urban areas; (b) for both standalone and attached dwellings; and (c) in the short, medium, and long term.
+The relevant sections of the NPS-UD are found in Appendix 1: NPS-UD.
 Christchurch is defined as a Tier 1 urban environment and includes the local authorities of Canterbury Regional Council, Christchurch City Council, Selwyn District Council, and Waimakariri District Council.

 The Greater Christchurch Partnership has worked collaboratively since 2003 to manage growth in the Greater Christchurch area.
 The existing settlement pattern was first outlined in the Greater Christchurch Urban Development Strategy (UDS), implemented under Chapter 6 to the Canterbury Regional Policy Statement and District Plans.
-An update to the settlement pattern was undertaken in 2019 to manage growth within the 2018-2048 period and to address the policy requirements of the National Policy Statement for Urban Development Capacity, including the first Housing Capacity Assessment (HCA).
+An update to the settlement pattern was undertaken in 2019 to manage growth within the 2018-2048 period and to address the policy requirements of the National Policy Statement for Urban Development Capacity, including the first Housing Capacity Assessment (HCA) in 2018.

-This 2021 HCA includes an assessment of expected housing demand to 2051 for Christchurch, Selwyn and Waimakariri, and the sufficiency of development capacity.
-It builds upon the 2018 Housing Capacity Assessment undertaken under the previous National Policy Statement on Urban Development Capacity (NPS-UDC), and responds to key changes in the policy requirements between the NPS-UDC and NPS-UD (refer to Appendix 2).
+The 2021 HCA included an assessment of expected urban housing demand to 2051 for Christchurch, Selwyn and Waimakariri, and the sufficiency of development capacity.
+It builds upon the 2018 Housing Capacity Assessment undertaken under the previous National Policy Statement on Urban Development Capacity (NPS-UDC) and responds to key changes in the policy requirements between the NPS-UDC and NPS-UD (refer to Appendix 1: NPS-UD Objectives and Policies).
+This 2023 HCA update provides new capacity figures based on the TA's responses to the Resource Management (Enabling Housing Supply and Other Matters) Amendment Act 2021 (EHS Act) and adds more detail with typology while continually improving monitoring and integration.